latexdraw/latexdraw/latexdraw-core/net.sf.latexdraw/readme.txt

 This installer will install LaTeXDraw in the selected directory and create a directory for shared templates.
 This last action can require administrator privileges.

-*** Windows Vista ***
+*** Windows ***

-For Windows Vista you must use the install_vista.vbs to install LaTeXDraw; this script activates the "run as administrator" feature in order to install files in protected directories such as "Program Files".
+For Windows you must use the install_windows.vbs to install LaTeXDraw.
+This script activates the "run as administrator" feature to install files in protected directories such as "Program Files".
 It will ask you your password.

-However, it seems to have some problems while using the installer on Vista Ultimate.
-For the moment, a workaround is to install latexdraw manually (see at the bottom of this page).

 *** Debian/Ubuntu ***